 Meal 3 (optional): Hard-boiled eggs (2–3) with salt

-Why liver matters: Beef liver is, gram-for-gram, the most nutrient-dense food available.
+Why the liver matters: Beef liver is, gram-for-gram, the most nutrient-dense food available.
 It contains preformed vitamin A, all B vitamins, including B12, folate, iron, copper, CoQ10, and zinc in concentrations that dwarf any plant food or supplement.
 Two ounces a few times per week covers most micronutrient bases.

 Day 3 — Wednesday: Seafood Day